Collaboration for Good: An Inclusive AI Lab PhD Led Event

 This panel brings together scholar-practitioners working at the frontlines of digital innovations and law, humanitarian response, and global policy to show how rigorous research can move institutions, not just academia.

-Ron Guerrier, Chief Technology Officer Save the Children, Former Illinois Secretary of Innovation, CIO Hall of Fame Inductee, USC Doctoral Candidate (USA)
+Dr. Ron Guerrier, Chief Technology Officer Save the Children, Former Illinois Secretary of Innovation, CIO Hall of Fame Inductee, USC Doctoral Candidate (USA)

 Dr. Guanqin He, AI & Work Researcher at the Inclusive AI Lab; Postdoctoral Researcher, Geneva Graduate Institute (Switzerland)

-11:15-12:30 Making impact: networking poster session
+11:15-12:30 Making impact: networking poster session + Lunch

 During this networking poster session, a selection of PhD candidates and early career scholars will have the opportunity to share research that is oriented towards making an impact on society.
 The session is designed as an open networking space to share work, exchange ideas, and connect with others interested in moving from critique to collaboration.